-Especially since the grand finale this year is a vertical fo Duckhorn’s Napa Valley Merlot.
+Especially since the grand finale this year is a vertical of Duckhorn’s Napa Valley Merlot.

 How did I end up with a vertical of the good stuff?
 Have I been hoarding it?

 These spare samples can also be seen as spoils.
 It’s not like I’m making a bunch of money as a wine writer as I do not get paid to write about these wines, I just get sent free wine.
 (I know, FREE WINE!
 I’m not complaining here, really, but as we know NOTHING is free.
 A lot of time goes into these posts which average 1500 words– this one is nearly 2k!).

 So having a spare bottle that I DON’T HAVE TO WRITE ABOUT is a good thing.
 A really good thing.
 Ask any influencer– or the family members of an influencer — it gets old to be told — STOP!
 DON’T TOUCH!
 I haven’t taken the pictures yet.
 (Did you know on press trips with a group NO ONE takes a bite until everyone has gotten all the photos they want?)

 But I don’t do that.
 I’m sure Sue would love it if I sent the “spare” wines home with her, but I keep them as I never know when the occasion might arise unless someone designates a bottle to go to her (and that does happen!)

 In this case, this year, a three year vertical of Duckhorn Napa Valley Merlot materializes.
 Like this year because I set aside the “spare” bottles of Merlot.